Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius subpulchrifolius

 Cap: 4-10 cm; convex, becoming broadly convex; dry; silky; gray to silvery buff, sometimes with pale lilac shades when young; developing rusty to brownish areas and stains.

-Gills: Attached to the stem; fairly well spaced; purplish, eventually becoming cinnamon to rusty; covered by a white cortina when young.
+Gills: Attached to the stem; distant or nearly so; thick; deep dusky purple when young, becoming cinnamon to rusty brown; covered by a white cortina when young.

-Stem: 5-10 cm long; 1-1.5 cm thick at the apex; equal or swollen at the base; dry; silky; pale lilac near the apex, silvery to grayish elsewhere; sheathed with white over the lower half (but the basal mycelium, in my experience, is lilac when the mushroom is fresh); often with a rusty ring zone.
+Stem: 5-10 cm long; 1-1.5 cm thick at the apex; usually club-shaped; dry; silky; pale lilac near the apex, silvery to grayish elsewhere; sheathed or "booted" with white to pale lilac veil material over the lower portion; often with a rusty ring zone.

 Flesh: Whitish, grayish, or pale lilac.